yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 A very simplified example is given below with 3 survey stations to introduce the request and response.
-This is not a realistic example due to the large distance between the survey stations.
+This is not a realistic example due to the large distance between the survey stations and survey only containing 3 points (normally one expects there to be stations every 90 ft or so).

-The input in this example uses PersistableReferences for TrajectoryCRS, unitXY and unitZ.
-In the next examples these are replaced by a record-id for readability.
-A record id can be used for CRS and for UOM.
+- The input in this example uses record id for CRS and UOM (these records need to exist, the API retrieves the persistableReference).

-- The MD unit is given by unitZ.
+- The MD unit is given by `unitZ`.
 - The input unitXY is only used for the algorithm option to input dx,dy,dz and not MD,INC,AZI in the InputStations.
 However it cannot be omitted.
   - An issue has been logged.
 It seems unitXY cannot be omitted.
-There also is currently a bug if the unit of the projected CRS is not equal to the unit of the MD.
+- There also is currently a bug if the unit of the projected CRS is not equal to the unit of the MD.
+    - An issue has been logged 2022-04-04.
 - The output “Z” coordinates are always heights and not depths (i.e., they are positive station.points.z values when above the “permanent” geodetic vertical datum surface).